GitHub: Education program

-GitHub launched a new program called the GitHub Student Developer Pack to give students over the age of 13 free access to popular development tools and services.
+GitHub launched a new program called the GitHub Student Developer Pack to give students free access to more than a dozen popular development tools and services.
 GitHub partnered with Bitnami, Crowdflower, DigitalOcean, DNSimple, HackHands, Namecheap, Orchestrate, Screenhero, SendGrid, Stripe, Travis CI, and Unreal Engine to launch the program.

 In 2016, GitHub announced the launch of the GitHub Campus Experts program to train and encourage students to grow technology communities at their universities.
-The Campus Experts program is open to university students 18 years and older across the world.
+The Campus Experts program is open to university students 18 years and older worldwide.
 GitHub Campus Experts are one of the primary ways that GitHub funds student-oriented events and communities, Campus Experts are given access to training, funding, and additional resources to run events and grow their communities.
-To become a Campus Expert applicants must complete an online training course consisting of multiple modules designed to grow community leadership skills.
+To become a Campus Expert, applicants must complete an online training course with multiple modules to develop community leadership skills.

 GitHub Marketplace service

-GitHub also provides some software as a service ("SaaS") integrations for adding extra features to projects.
+GitHub also provides some software as a service (SaaS) integrations for adding extra features to projects.
 Those services include: